Aiman-Jabaren/G13_ECE143_Project/README.md

         Analysis of Diabetic Data to find different trends and correlation

 ## Summary:
+- Diabetes is one of the leading causes of death in the modern world.
+In order to fight diabetes, it needs to be studied and analyzed thoroughly.
+In this project, we have investigated diabetes statistics from different angles.
+- We study diabetes prevalence in the globe and the reasons its prevalent varies, the risk factors of diabetes and the possible correlations with these risk factors.
+We also look into diabetes prevalence according to age and years.
+We can summarize the following:
+- It has very high correlation with Obesity; It may cause Obesity, vice versa or that they both share the same risk factors.
+- It has very high correlation with physical activity.
+- Diabetes treatment and awareness varies according to income class
+- The average diabetic person's age rises with time which means the population as whole is getting healthier.
+- Diabetics are more likely to die before the age of 70 when compared to the rest of the population.

 ## Methodology:
 - After a diabetes overview research, we summarized the main points of interests for investigating diabetes.